What's the easiest way to find a summer job?

-Not every summer job that comes your way is a good one, but you can learn good lessons and skills from them.
+Not every summer job that comes your way is a good one, but you can still learn good lessons and skills from them… if you can actually find them.

 Free: Download The 50+ Mostly Unusual Places to Find Summer Jobs, a handy checklist to keep track of where you applied for summer jobs.

-I was 14 years old.
+I was 14 years old, living in Montreal.
 Minimum wage in Quebec was CDN$5 an hour.
 I worked full-time through July and August.

-My job was to work in the shipping department of a small sportswear company, mainly putting price tags on pieces of clothing and packing boxes while listening to classic rock radio all day.
-I remember one of of my co-workers claimed to have been an ex-Israeli naval commando.
+My job was to work in the shipping department of a small sportswear company, mainly putting price tags on clothing, and packing boxes while listening to classic rock radio all day.
+I had an Israeli co-worker who claimed to have been a former naval commando.

 I'll never forget the feeling of getting my first paycheck ever, and the feeling which immediately followed it when I saw how much had been deducted for taxes.

 How I got the job: through family.
 The sportswear company was co-owned by my dad (may he rest in peace), my uncle and my cousin.
-My dad was eager to give me a taste of what it's like to have a job, be in the workplace, manage responsibilities, etc.
+Dad was eager to give me a taste of what it's like to have a job, be in the workplace, manage responsibilities, etc.

 This was the job that I blogged about in Lessons Learned from Odd Moments on the Job where one of my colleagues put a vat of ice cream in a storage closet instead of the freezer.